Senior Minister (Rector)

 Plans are well under way to create a new Parish Centre where Parish events will be able to be held.
 It is intended that this centre will also be for the community to use and for Diocesan meetings and events (Campbell Town being central to much of Tasmania).

-In a bid to address the current housing shortage in Campbell Town, the Midlands Anglican Parish and Centacare Evolve Housing are proposing to build a new mixed housing development of 21 two- and three-bedroom dwellings, centred around an open, shared green space on the land behind St Luke’s Church in Campbell Town.
+In a bid to address the current housing shortage in Campbell Town, the Midlands Anglican Parish and Centacare Evolve Housing are nearly finished building a new mixed housing development of 21 two- and three-bedroom dwellings, centred around an open, shared green space on the land behind St Luke’s Church in Campbell Town.
 It will include a new Rectory.